KEY ISSUES

 Abuses in Eritrea

 Since then, the country has experienced one of the most dire human rights crises in the world.
-All capable Eritreans are enlisted into an indefinite national service that has been compared to slavery by the United Nations, where torture and sexual violence are routine.
-They do it in whatever capacity and location the government sees fit - robbing Eritreans of the chance to choose their profession, develop their skills and reach their full potential - all whilst becoming deeply traumatised by the abuse they also face.
+All capable Eritreans are enlisted into an indefinite national service, that has been compared to slavery by the United Nations, where torture and sexual violence are routine.
+The government forcibly conscripts citizens in whatever capacity and location they see fit - robbing Eritreans of the chance to choose their profession, develop their skills and reach their full potential - all whilst becoming deeply traumatised by the abuse they also face.
 Eritreans of all ages and backgrounds are routinely detained without due process.
-They are frequently detained for real or perceived opposition to the government, practising outlawed religions, attempting to flee the country or trying to evade national service.
-They are held under inhumane conditions, without access to lawyers or visitors and a majority of the time, their whereabouts are not disclosed.
-The socio-economic situation in the country is also highly concerning.
-The national service salary that the majority of the population depends on is extremely low, businesses are not able to freely operate and a vast majority of the population is dependent on families abroad to survive.
+They are frequently detained for real or perceived opposition to the government, practising outlawed religions, attempting to flee the country, or trying to evade national service.
+They are held under inhumane conditions, without access to lawyers or visitors, and a majority of the time, their whereabouts often withheld from family members and legal representatives are not disclosed.
 Members of the national service have been forced to fight in the war in Tigray, and family members of draft evaders have faced imprisonment and other forms of abuse.
-Government policies have intentionally created a food, water, medicine, and electricity crisis in the country that has devastated the population in an effort to keep them focused on survival, as opposed to resistance.
-Eritreans are also not allowed to freely move within the country and need exit visas to leave the country, which very rarely are given.
-There is a ‘shoot to kill policy’ at the border to stop Eritreans from fleeing.

 Abuses against Eritrean refugees